 I have led many community service projects for previous employers so when my new employer was looking into such a project I was trying to figure out how I could make time to lead it.
 When one of the other employees, a person in an individual contributor role, stepped up and volunteered to lead the effort I was pleased and relieved.
-I had discovered someone who might have some leadership talent I could use later and I wouldn't have to expend the extra effort to lead it.
+I had discovered someone who might have some leadership talent I could help develop and I wouldn't have to expend the extra effort to lead the project.
 I could be a part of the team.

 I could be a good follower.

 And that is the second key skill a leader trains their team in: followership.
 A good leader has good followers.
 Just as the leader has led by example and shown the team his/her vision and the picture of what is possible, the leader now shows the team, by example, what good followership is.
 In each of the three examples above, the leader has the opportunity to jump in and "fix" things, but that's not leadership and it is not followership.

 When a leader delegates to one of their team members, that person has the opportunity to function in a leadership role.
 They get hands-on practice in leadership and get to improve their skill.
 If a leader is always the leader, they aren't delegating.
 If they aren't delegating, they are missing a critical opportunity to train their team members.